-Attention - The NPM package has moved to @stroiman/async
+Attention - The NPM package has moved to @stroiman/async.
+Remember to

 This module started its life because I was connecting to the js mongo driver from reason code.
 The driver is asynchronous, and can be used with either callbacks or promises.
 But using promises in the heart of my reason code just felt wrong, so slowly work for this library began.